SkafteNicki/dtu_mlops/s5_continues_x/M15_continues_integration.md

    4. Finally, try to increase the coverage by writing a new test that runs some of the lines in your codebase that is not covered yet.

+   5. Often `coverage` reports the code coverage on files that we actually do not want to get a code coverage for.
+Figure out how to configure `coverage` to exclude some files.

 ## Github actions
 Github actions are the CI solution that github provides.
 Each of your repositories gets 2,000 minutes